babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 Potential recommendation: package authors should also publish a version compiled down to latest syntax (no experimental proposals) under a new key we can standardize on (I don't believe `module` should be that key) but continue to publish ES5 under `main`.
 Consumers can use `preset-env` and opt-in into running on `node_modules`.

 Maybe we should decide on another key in `package.json`, maybe `"es"`?
-Reminds me of the poll I made for [babel-preset-latest](https://twitter.com/left_pad/status/758429846594850816).
+Reminds me of a poll I made for [babel-preset-latest](https://twitter.com/left_pad/status/758429846594850816).

 ## Let's Do This!